Brunch in Notting Hill: 15 of the best places for your mid morning meal

 Brunches have seen a real rise in popularity over the past couple of decades, and this is a trend we can’t see disappearing any time soon (a relief for those who don’t fall into the early risers bracket).
 But what makes this modern mealtime so good?
 Well, we love that the menus can range between anything from yoghurt and granola to fried chicken and waffles - meaning we no longer need an excuse to eat whatever we want, whenever we want.

-Notting Hill brunches vary from egg focused cafes to Mediterranean eateries and even spots that look to showcase lesser known cuisines such as Palestinian.
-You’ll find plenty of clean eating options with smoothies and plates packed with greens, through to some hearty full-English fry ups, so whether you’re looking to load up on nutrients or cure an almighty hangover, there’s plenty of choice.
+Notting Hill brunches vary from egg-focused cafes to Mediterranean eateries and even spots that look to showcase lesser-known cuisines.
+You’ll find the very best brunches Notting Hill has to offer cover plenty of clean eating options with smoothies and plates packed with greens, through to some hearty full-English fry-ups, so whether you’re looking to load up on nutrients or cure an almighty hangover, there’s plenty of choice.

-Each restaurant below offers a great place to spend a lazy afternoon eating and drinking your way through the weekend, so take a look through and find something you suit your taste.
+Each restaurant below offers a great place to spend a lazy afternoon eating and drinking your way through the weekend, so take a look through and find something that suits your taste.
+As you might have guessed, we eat out a lot.
+So to help you find the ultimate brunch dish, we’ve included the dishes we have our eyes on right now.
 The best brunch in Notting Hill is just moments away.

 Sunday in Brooklyn

-What: In a cafe that has been born through a love for both Brooklyn-style cuisine and the team’s favourite day of the week, you can expect to find an ultra laid back vibe and some seriously hearty brunch plates.
-Think shakshuka or steak with cheddar scrambled eggs and long island potatoes.
-Sunday in Brooklyn is born from a love of both
+What: In a cafe that has been born through a love for both Brooklyn-style cuisine and the team’s favourite day of the week, you can expect to find an ultra laid back vibe and some seriously hearty brunch plates and inventive cocktails.
+The menu covers all the classics, like an Arnold Bennett omelette and shakshuka, along with steak and eggs, and a cheddar scramble with Long Island potatoes.
+The restaurant inside is gorgeously decorated, but you can also park yourself up on one of the tables outside and enjoy brunch in the Notting Hill sun!

 Where: 98 Westbourne Grove, W2 5RU